 PacWave North is located 2 miles off the Pacific Coast near Newport, Oregon.

-PacWave North is fully authorized under state regulations by Oregon Department of State Lands, most recently renewed in 2019.
+PacWave North is fully authorized under state regulations by Oregon Department of State Lands, most recently renewed in 2020.
+Current renewal is pending.
 No FERC license is required.

 Early 2000s – initial Oregon State University (OSU) research